Student Debtor Forgiven $220,000 in School Loans

 But borrower Kevin J. Rosenberg, 46, of Beacon, N.Y., asked the court to forgive his student debt because repaying the loans was impossible and created an undue hardship, the legal test of whether a debtor should be forgiven.

-Rosenberg’s student debt journey started in 1993, when he enrolled as an undergraduate at the University of Arizona, according to court documents.
+Rosenberg’s student debt commenced in 1993, when he enrolled as an undergraduate at the University of Arizona, according to court documents.
 After receiving a bachelor’s degree in history, he served in the U.S. Navy on active duty for five years.

 He then attended Cardozo School of Law at Yeshiva University in New York from 2001 to 2004.
 His degrees were financed by student loans.